microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Query groups

-As we add more tables to our solutions it can often be challenging to remember which-queries-do-what.
-For this reason we'll create groups for our queries that share similar design patterns.
+When we have many tables in our solutions, it can be hard to keep track of their use.
+To make it easier, we can organize our queries into groups based on their design patterns.

-1. In the **Queries** pane, while holding **ctrl**, select the following tables from the list below, once complete right click and select the **Move to group** > **New group...** option.
+1. In the **Queries** pane, hold **ctrl** and select the tables from the list below that you want to group together.
+Then, right click and choose **Move to group** > **New group…**.

     1. DimCustomer_raw
     1. DimGeography_raw